plawande/springHibernate/src/main/resources/Notes/N+1_explained.md

 If you see the queries generated you will realise that all vehicles are fetched by one query and <br />
 then to fetch the persons associated with the vehicles, it fires one query per-person. <br />
 So basically N queries for N persons.
 Thus, a total of N+1 queries. <br /><br />
-Similarly the same problem will be generated if we use (fetch=FetchType.LAZY) on Vehicle.java
+Similarly the same problem will be generated even if we use (fetch=FetchType.LAZY) on Vehicle.java

 ```
 Vehicle.java